Defining Application

 - Legacy applications or migrations

-- Build your application locally (
+- Application built locally (

 Learn more: Upload a ZIP File